Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-The input schema provides 100% coverage for the single parameter 'site'.
-The description adds no additional semantic meaning beyond what the schema already states.
-Baseline 3 is appropriate.
+The input schema already describes the single parameter 'site' with format examples (domain or slug).
+The description adds no additional meaning beyond what the schema provides, so baseline 3 is appropriate.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.